 The difference between trust in the offline and online world

 So how do online marketplace owners build interpersonal trust between strangers?
-It is a complex exercise, but one piece of the puzzle is to replace these visible social cues with something else our brains can relate too: such as portrait pictures and high-quality text (what defines quality will depend completely on the expectations of the users).
+It is a complex exercise, but one piece of the puzzle is to replace these visible social cues with something else our brains can relate to: portrait pictures and high-quality text (what defines quality will depend completely on the users’ expectations).

 Building trust through reviews and recommendations

 While emulation social queues is a step in the right direction, it might not be enough.

 According to research, just 19% of millennials (those aged 18-33) believe most people can be trusted, compared with 31% of Generation X’ers (34-50).

 These numbers could indicate that millennials, who have grown up with the Internet and as such have the higher familiarity with it, can pull from a broader pool of direct similarities and that those experiences have overwhelmingly been bad (ie. They have had more encounters online to compare new interactions with, whereas X’ers might still to an extend compare to offline encounters where scams are less common.).

 To help counter the caution, reviews and recommendations are a powerful tool.
 If someone else has tested something and vouches for a positive experience, we are more inclined to believe that we will also have a good experience.

 But why do we trust the word of strangers, when we’ve just concluded that skepticism vs. strangers online is very high?